realbigplugins/client-dash/readme.txt

 == Upgrade Notice ==

-= 1.4 =
+= 1.5 =
-* Please update, as we have added some great new features..
+* Please update, as we have added some great new features and fixed a few bugs.
-* Also extensions will not be compatible with versions prior to 1.4.
+* Also extensions will not be compatible with versions prior to 1.5.